KAKUNIN

 5. Behavioral Event Ingestion

-Send behavioral events to Kakunin's risk engine after each agent action:
+Send behavioral events to Kakunin's risk engine after each agent action.
+The call returns a risk score synchronously (p99 200 ms):

 },